Packrafting on the Verdon Gorge, France. Photo: Host / Blue Secret

 Transfers

-Your host will arrange a group transfer from Nice Airport at midday on Day 1 to transfer the group to the starting point at Lake Castillon around 2 hours away.
-If you are already in Nice, your host will arrange a central collection point for an additional pick up before the group airport transfer.
+Your host will arrange a group transfer from Nice Airport at 11:00 on Day 1 to the starting point at Lake Castillon, which is around two hours away.
+If you are already in Nice, your host can arrange a central collection point for an additional pick up before the group airport transfer.
 On Day 5, your host will drop the group back at Nice Airport at around 18:00.
 We recommend you don't book any flights departing earlier than 20:00 on Day 5.

 Travel options